koutyan/Symbol-Node-Builder/README.md

 $ ./setup.sh
 ```

-4： Finally, execute the following command, then you will be prompted for your user password and root password, enter them: Symbol node construction will be performed.
+4： You will be prompted twice for a password, enter it, and the Symbol node will be built.
 Don't worry about the `WARNING` and other indications.

 ```(text)
 $ ansible-playbook playbook.yml -vvv